 Instructions for completing the above forms are included on the last page of each form.
 The forms may be obtained from any Wage and Hour Division Office (addresses may be found in the blue pages of the telephone directory).
 In addition, these forms may be viewed and "downloaded" from the Wage and Hour Division Homepage.

 Where do I submit my completed application?

 The Midwest Regional Office of the Wage and Hour Division is the only office that processes applications under Section 14(c) and issues certificates authorizing the payment of SMWs to workers with disabilities.
-Completed applications must be mailed to the following address: U.S. Department of Labor, Employment Standards Administration, Wage and Hour Division, 230 South Dearborn Street, Room 514, Chicago, Illinois 60604-1757.
+Completed applications must be mailed to the following address: U.S. Department of Labor, Wage and Hour Division, 230 South Dearborn Street, Room 514, Chicago, Illinois 60604-1757.

 What types of certificates are issued and how long do they remain in effect?

 Certificates under section 14(c) are issued to employers on an establishment basis.
 The certificates will indicate whether the establishment is a work center, also known as community rehabilitation program; a hospital/residential care center (a facility that employs patient workers); a business establishment that is not a work center or an employer of patient workers; or a School Work Experience Program (SWEP).

 Work centers - formerly referred to as "sheltered workshops" - historically have provided rehabilitation services, day treatment, training, and employment opportunities at their facilities to individuals with disabilities.
 Work centers need submit only one application (WH-226), but must include a separate supplemental sheet (WH-226A) for each physically separate branch location where workers with disabilities are employed at SMWs.
 The Wage and Hour Division will issue separate certificates for each location.
 Work center certificates remain in effect for two years.